preston/bittorious/README.md

 BitTorious Server
 =====

 BitTorious server is a bittorrent tracker that requires authentication for downloading, announcing and scraping.
-Tater is a full fledged BT server that allows for tagging and searching of torrents as well as roles for users, publishers and administrators.
+BitTorious is a full fledged BT server that allows for tagging and searching of torrents as well as roles for users, publishers and administrators.
 All registrations must be approved for an adminstrator before being granted access to the system.
 Additionally, published torrents are re-written with the "privite" flag set, which prevents, in normal cases, clients from transmitting content to peers not authorized by the tracker.

 RSS feeds are all provided by clients supporting feed polling.